Verlocal

 Series B in 2004

-Agitar Technologies specializes in automated software testing solutions, focusing on enhancing the efficiency of Java application releases for enterprises.
-The company aims to reduce the cost associated with software bugs and facilitate the modification of both new and legacy applications to adapt to evolving business requirements.
-Its AgitarOne product family empowers software teams to create, manage, and utilize a comprehensive set of unit tests, ensuring that their software maintains high quality and performance standards.
+Agitar Software specializes in automated software testing solutions designed to enhance the efficiency of Java application releases for enterprises.
+The company focuses on reducing the cost associated with software bugs and facilitating the adaptation of both new and legacy applications to evolving business requirements.
+Through its AgitarOne product family, Agitar Software empowers software teams to create, utilize, and manage a comprehensive suite of unit tests, ensuring that their applications maintain high quality and performance standards.

 InMage Systems